Faithfulness Required: 1 Corinthians 4:2

 We must be there for people, not just when all is well, but also when things are messed up.
 That’s when they really need us.
 Faithfulness is standing by someone even when they may be making a decision we disagree with.
 Let me challenge you to do a study of all the “one another” passages in scripture.
 You’ll be amazed at what you will find.

-- Be faithful with the things He has entrusted to us.
 God has given much to us all.
 The parable of the talents makes it abundantly clear that God will one day bring us into account for all He has entrusted into our care (Matthew 25:14-25).
-There are three areas God is dealing with in this parable.
+There are three areas God is dealing with in this parable:

-- Be faithful to the Church.
 Are we faithful to God’s house – the church?
-It was said of Jesus, “The zeal of thine house hath eaten me up” – consumed me (John 2:17).
+It was said of Jesus, “The zeal of thine house hath eaten me up – consumed me” (John 2:17).
 Hebrews 10:25 exhorts us, “Not forsaking the assembling of ourselves together, as the manner of some is, but exhorting one another and so much more as you see the day (of His return) approaching.”

 1 Corinthians 4:2 – “Moreover, it is required of a steward that he be found faithful.”

-This was said in the context of the Judgment (Bema) Seat of Christ (1 Corinthians 3:9-15, 2 Corinthians 5:10-11 and Romans 14:10-12).
+This was written in the context of the Judgment (Bema) Seat of Christ (1 Corinthians 3:9-15, 2 Corinthians 5:10-11 and Romans 14:10-12).
+This is a judgment for believers, not the lost, where our reward and position in eternity is determined.
 At this judgment there will be one of two reactions, confidence and rejoicing, when we hear Him say, “Well done thou good and faithful servant” (Matthew 25:23), or shame, when we realize we didn’t make our lives count for Him as we should have.

-Revelation 21:4 says, “And God will wipe away every tear from their eyes.”
-Praise the Lord!
+Revelation 21:4 – “And God will wipe away every tear from their eyes.”
 However, that does mean there will be tears (in heaven – at the Judgment seat of Christ) for Him to wipe away.

-1 John 2:28 says, “And now, little children, abide in Him, that when He shall appear, we may have confidence and not be ashamed before Him at His coming.”
-Let’s be found faithful!
+1 John 2:28 – “And now, little children, abide in Him, that when He shall appear, we may have confidence and not be ashamed before Him at His coming.”